 It may be time to reconsider this potentially dangerous practice.

 It’s the most polarizing problem in poultry—should you wash your chicken before cooking it?
 Food health and safety professionals are advising against this practice, as it can increase the spread of bacteria and the risk of cross-contamination.
 Carefully handling your raw chicken during preparation is key to avoid food poisoning.
-(Don’t miss these quick fixes for common cooking mistakes.)

 If you remain loyal to washing your chicken, however, as Drexel University food safety researcher Jennifer Quinlan told NPR, try not washing it at least once to see if you can really notice a difference.
 If sliminess is an issue, try patting the chicken down with a paper towel.
 Should you decide to continue your washing habit, you’ll need to take measures to properly disinfect any surfaces the liquid or splashing may have come into contact with to prevent cross-contamination, and wash your hands thoroughly after touching raw meat or any food or tool that has come into contact with it.
 The careful handling and preparation of raw poultry is essential to staying healthy.
-As a matter of fact, washing raw chicken is only one of many mistakes you make while cooking chicken.

 Next, find out which expiration dates you should never ignore.